Veterans Memorial Coliseum (Portland, Oregon): History

 Financed by an $8 million bond approved by voters in 1954, construction was completed by Hoffman Construction in 1960 and dedicated on January 8, 1961, to the "advancement of cultural opportunities for the community and to the memory of our veterans of all wars who made the supreme sacrifice."
 The facility is 100 ft tall and has a footprint of about 3.1 acre.
 It is sometimes referred to as "The Glass Palace" in Portland.
 The building was designed by architecture firm Skidmore, Owings & Merrill.

 Original plans called for a building made of wood, which is plentiful in the region, but cost and safety factors precluded that.
 The structure instead consists of a modernistic gray glass and aluminum, non-load-bearing curtain-wall cube around a central ovular concrete seating bowl.
 Four 70 ft concrete piers support the steel roof, with no interior columns required.
 The exterior appearance, with 80000 ft2 of glass, is of a skyscraper laid on its side.
 The curtain-wall windows inside offer views of the city in all directions.
 The 1060 ft black curtains can be closed to block sunlight in 90 seconds.
-Seating includes 9,000 permanent seats expandable to 14,000 with portable chairs and bleachers.
+Seating included 9,000 permanent seats expandable to 14,000 with portable chairs and bleachers.
 At its opening, it was called the largest multipurpose facility of its kind in the Pacific Northwest.

 The war memorial consists of two black granite walls below ground level and near the main gate.
 The names of the dead are inscribed in gold paint, now faded with age.
 There are no dates given, only the names and an inscription: "To the memory of a supreme sacrifice we honor those who gave their lives for God, principle and love of country".

 The International Style glass and concrete building was added to the National Register of Historic Places in September 2009.

 In 2011, the Portland City Council voted to change the name of the arena from Memorial Coliseum to Veterans Memorial Coliseum, to better reflect its history as a memorial to war veterans, and as part of the larger Rose Quarter Development project.

 The seating capacity for basketball has been as follows:

 In 2018, Avantika Bawa had a solo exhibition of drawings and prints of the Veterans Memorial Coliseum at the Portland Art Museum, as part of the APEX series curated by Grace Kook-Anderson.